apdevelop/leaflet-interactive-path-ruler/README.md

 Now ruler button will be added to other map buttons.

 ### TODOs
-* More customization options
+* More customization options for line/markers/popups
-* Add vertex on click on path line
+* Easy adding vertex on path line (with click tolerance distance)
+* More measurement units